samertm/schedule_generator/README.md

 Definitions:

-* tasks - an array of task objects with the following ordering:
+* `tasks` - an array of task objects with the following ordering:
   * all immutable tasks, then
   * all mutable tasks in descending order (largest to smallest)
-* task - an object with the following fields:
+* `task` - an object with the following fields:
-  * weekly_hours - the number of hours a week the task should be scheduled
+  * `weekly_hours` - the number of hours a week the task should be scheduled
-  * daily_totals - an array of numbers and of length 7 that represents the number of hours a task should be scheduled each day
+  * `daily_totals` - an array of numbers and of length 7 that represents the number of hours a task should be scheduled each day
-  * immutable    - a boolean that represents whether or not a task is subject to the scheduling algorithm.
+  * `immutable`    - a boolean that represents whether or not a task is subject to the scheduling algorithm.
 If true, the task object has no weekly_hours or daily_totals fields, and times is defined.
-  * times        - an array of pairs and of length 7 that represents the start an end time a task is scheduled for each day.
+  * `times`        - an array of pairs and of length 7 that represents the start an end time a task is scheduled for each day.
 Only applicable to immutable tasks in this algorithm.
-* max_daily_task_load - the maximum number of hours a task should have each day.
+* `max_daily_task_load` - the maximum number of hours a task should have each day.
                       Tasks can have more than the max_daily_task_load on a day.
-* min_daily_task_load - the minimum number of hours a task can be assigned each day.
+* `min_daily_task_load` - the minimum number of hours a task can be assigned each day.
 If a task is scheduled for a day, it cannot have fewer than min_daily_task_load hours.
-* total_daily_load    - an array of numbers and of length 7 that represents the total number of hours that have been scheduled for each day
+* `total_daily_load`    - an array of numbers and of length 7 that represents the total number of hours that have been scheduled for each day
-* three_day_threshold - a number which represents how large weekly_hours must
+* `three_day_threshold` - a number which represents how large weekly_hours must
                       be before a task is assigned for three days in a row, i.e. Monday, Wednesday, and Friday
-* week_threshold      - a number which represents how large weekly_hours must
+* `week_threshold`      - a number which represents how large weekly_hours must
                       be before a task is assigned for a full work week, i.e.
                       Monday to Friday
-* weekend_threshold   - a number which represents how large weekly_hours must
+* `weekend_threshold`   - a number which represents how large weekly_hours must
                       be before a task is assigned for a full week, i.e. Sunday to Saturday

 all ranges (1..4) exclude the last number.
-For instance, 1..4 is the numbers 1, 2, 3
+For instance, the range `1..4` is the numbers 1, 2, 3

 `/_` indicates a lamba.
 Usage: